This post may contain affiliate links. Read our disclosure policy here.

-Everything you need to know about making gluten-free chicken gumbo that’s hearty and rich and tastes as good as the original without sacrificing the classic flavors of New Orleans in this post.
+Learn how to make hearty gluten-free chicken gumbo that tastes as good as the original without sacrificing the classic flavors of New Orleans.

 From making a gluten-free roux, the base for this gumbo, to the seasonings, a video showing you how to make it step-by-step, and a printable recipe below.